 I love the fresh start each new year brings.

-Like many people, I certainly spent years making resolutions, only to find that I failed at keeping them.
+Like many people, I certainly spent years making New Year’s Resolutions, only to find that I failed to keep them.
 Sometimes I’d even make (and fail at) the same resolution over multiple years!
+Sound familiar?

-I no longer make resolutions the same way.
-The changes I made to how I think about this time of year helps me stay connected to my desires all year long: and that translates into acting in ways that help me achieve what I dream of!
+Today, I no longer make resolutions the same way.
+The changes I made to how I think about this time of year helps me stay connected to my desires all year long.
+This translates into acting in ways that help me achieve what I dream of!

 Here are 5 do’s and don’ts for your New Year planning: